1650 – France colonizes Saint Croix.

 1696 – Nova Scotia is returned to its status as a separate colony.

-1697 – Scotland establishes Darien Colony in the region of Panama, but it fails within a few years due to lack of support from Edinburgh and interference from the East India Company.
+1697 – Scotland establishes the Colony of Caledonia in the Gulf of Darien region of Panama.
+Its town is called New Edinburgh and its fort is named Fort St. Andrew, but it fails within a few years due to lack of support from Edinburgh and interference from the East India Company.

 The Itza of Tayasal, the last independent people in Mesoamerica, falls to the Spanish under Ursua.